smithcol11/playrust_creative_server/README.md

 # Tutorial

+To begin, download the server.zip from the [Releases](https://github.com/smithcol11/playrust_creative_server/releases), this contains all the necessary files and configs needed.

 ## Running Server

 Getting a server started will be pretty easy, as some maps are provided and the config files are written in a way that makes sense for what we want.